doublejman76/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C3_Ruby-part-2.md

 ---

-## Test Your Might
+## Practice The Technical Interview
+*Keep in mind, your skill level for solving algorithm challenges is separate from your skills in developing applications.
+In technical interviews, you may be told to solve these commonly used code challenges.*

 **Exercise 2.7: FizzBuzz** <br>
-Create a Ruby file called exercise-2.5.rb.
+Create a Ruby file called exercise-2.7.rb.

 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the